World Cup 2026 Betting Is Breaking Records - Here Is What Is Driving It

 Lamine Yamal, 18 Years Old, Opens the Scoring Against Saudi Arabia

 When Spain came back out for their second match - this time against Saudi Arabia - Lamine Yamal was fit to start after recovering from a hamstring injury.
 He needed ten minutes.
 His goal in the 10th minute opened Spain's 4-0 win and, at 18 years and 343 days old, made him the eighth-youngest goalscorer in World Cup history.
+Nico Williams and Mikel Oyarzabal added to the tally - Oyarzabal with a brace - before an own goal by Hassan Al-Tambakti rounded it off at four.

 The stat that really landed: he scored his first World Cup goal just 14 days younger than Lionel Messi did at his first tournament.
 He also became only the second player aged 18 or younger to score the opening goal of a World Cup match - the first was Pelé, in 1958.